sonalisingh30/rapydlaunch-assignment/README.md

 # Rapydlaunch-Assignment

-This repository contains a collection of reusable React components designed to be flexible, modular, and easy to integrate into your own projects.
-The components are built with the latest React practices, following best practices for maintainability and scalability.
+I completed an assignment for Rapydlaunch, where I translated a Figma design into React code.
+I used Tailwind CSS to style the components and implemented React Router for seamless page navigation.

 # Demo
 You can check out the live demo of the components here: [Demo Link]()